 The characterization of the dynamical response and scattering parameters (reflection and transmission coefficients) in a spacetime grating is a nontrivial task.
 Some recent proposals exploit the spacetime periodicity of the structure by means of ($N+1$) Floquet-Bloch modal expansions, with $N$ the space dimension.
 Although these are interesting approaches, their mathematical and computational complexity increases notably with $N$.
 Here, we will exploit an interesting alternative which relies on the use of circuital models that have previously been introduced for time-invariant (static) gratings \cite{Medina2010, FloquetCircuit1, FloquetCircuit2}.
 In such a framework, the grating is modelled by a homogenized impedance determined by the grating geometry.
 The most sophisticated circuit models can take into account the effect of grating lobes \cite{FloquetCircuit1, FloquetCircuit2}.

 Special relativity theory establishes the equivalence between physical phenomena witnessed by observers moving at different speeds via Lorentz transformations \cite{lorentz_transformations}.
-Gratings moving with a constant velocity can always be studied in a coordinate system where the gratings is at rest (co-moving frame).
+Gratings moving with a constant velocity can always be studied in a coordinate system where they are at rest (co-moving frame).
 Since the circuit model of a static grating is known, with the help of a Lorentz transformation it is possible to find the proper equivalent impedance in another inertial frame.
-This work explores the derivation of equivalent circuits for moving gratings by combining Lorentz transformation and circuit models derived in static scenarios.
+This work develops equivalent circuits for moving gratings by combining Lorentz transformation and circuit models derived in static scenarios.